onaret/G2G-Simulator/README.md

 **G2G_conf()**  combine **SNP()**, **AA()**, **association()** and a number of time to replicate the pattern.

->eg here the described pattern will be repeted 5 times
+>eg here the described pattern will be repeated 5 times

 **SNP()** :
 * **size** : the number of SNPs you want, the only mandatory parameter